kaievns/the-log/posts/lead/drafts/four-types-of-work.md

 ```

 And so the original meaning of the four types of work was to improve the
 throughput, reduce inventory, and reduce the operational expenses.
+Not to
+preallocate time for specific types of work.

 ## Lets try again